Kinto/kinto.js/docs/tutorial.md

 The final demo code is [available](https://github.com/mozilla-services/cliquetis/tree/master/demo) in the Cliquetis repository.

-## Prerequisites

-To remotely store and synchronize data, we're using a [Kinto](http://kinto.readthedocs.org/) server instance from the [0.2.2 tag](https://github.com/mozilla-services/kinto/releases/tag/0.2.2).
-Please refer to Kinto documentation for [setup instructions](http://kinto.readthedocs.org/en/stable/installation.html).
+> #### Note:
+>
+> **For this tutorial we'll be using a public test server instance of [Kinto](http://kinto.readthedocs.org/); data stored on this instance are purged every 24 hours.
+Don't rely on this server for production use.**
+>
+> If you plan on using your own version of Kinto, please refer to the [setup instructions](http://kinto.readthedocs.org/en/stable/installation.html).

 ## Bootstrapping a demo Web application